Hyundai Smartstream engine: Smartstream D1.6 (D4FE)

 The Smartstream D1.6 features a new integrated thermal management system and is lighter than its predecessor thanks to an engine block constructed from aluminum.
 The engine uses a long life timing belt to drive the camshafts and makes 136 PS at 4,000 rpm and 32.6 kgm of torque between 2,000 and 2,250 rpm.
+It is also available as a 115PS version.